 At least one F-35 pilot is affected by the weight restriction, according to Joint Program Office spokesman Joe DellaVedova, who added that the rule was announced Aug.
 27. He said the issue does not affect the first and only female F-35 pilot, Lt.
-Col. Christina Mau, the 33rd Operations Group deputy commander.
+Col. Christina Mau, the 33rd Operations Group deputy commander, he noted.

 "The bottom line is they have to get into the realm where the seat allows that weight of a pilot less than 136 pounds [to] safely eject out of the airplane," Maj.
 Gen. Jeffrey Harrigian, the F-35 integration office director, told Defense News last week.

 "They found some areas that, particularly at slower speeds, they were concerned about, so that drove the restriction that we have right now."

 The ejection seat issue is not related to the new Generation 3 helmet, built by Rockwell Collins and delivered to the JPO in August, DellaVedova said.
 But a source with knowledge of the program said the added weight of the new helmet compared to the Gen 2 version aggravates the ejection seat issue.